Ossessione

+Banned and ostracized by the Fascist regime during its initial release, the Italian Ministry of Culture has since placed Ossessione on its list of 100 Italian films to be saved, distinguishing films which "changed the collective memory of the country between 1942 and 1978."

 Plot

-Gino Costa, a wandering tramp, stops at a small roadside tavern and petrol station run by Giovanna Bragana and her older husband, Giuseppe.
+Gino Costa, a wandering tramp, stops at a small roadside tavern and petrol station in the Po Valley, run by Giovanna Bragana and her older husband, Giuseppe.
 Giovanna is disgusted by her husband, having married him only for his money, and is instantly drawn to the younger and more attractive Gino.
 Giovanna serves Gino a meal, but they are interrupted by Giuseppe, who throws Gino out.
-Giovanna claims Gino didn't pay, pocketing his money, as an excuse for him to return.
-Giuseppe chases after Gino, only to find that Gino has no money left, so Gino offers to fix Giuseppe’s vehicle as payment for the meal.
+Giovanna claims Gino did not pay, pocketing his money, as an excuse for him to return.
+Giuseppe chases after Gino, only to find that Gino has no money left, so Gino offers to fix Giuseppe's vehicle as payment for the meal, and the two bond over a shared military service as Bersaglieri.

 When Giuseppe leaves to pick up a part for the vehicle, Gino and Giovanna confess their feelings to each other and begin an affair.
 Giuseppe, completely oblivious to the situation, takes a liking to Gino and tells him that he can stay and help out around the tavern.
 After a few days, Gino tries to convince Giovanna to run away with him.
 Giovanna initially agrees, but on the way to the train station she changes her mind and refuses to go through with it, so Gino leaves without her.

 While Gino is on the train, he is confronted by the ticket inspector and admits that he has neither a ticket nor money.
-“Lo Spagnolo,” a traveling street entertainer, steps in to pay for his train ticket and the two become friends.
+"Lo Spagnolo" ("The Spaniard"), a traveling street entertainer, steps in to pay for his train ticket and the two become friends.
 When they reach the city of Ancona, Gino spends a night at an inn with Spagnolo, where he reveals that he cannot stop thinking about Giovanna.
-When Spagnolo learns that Giovanna refuses to leave her husband because she fears having no money and security, he advises Gino to “run far away” and forget about Giovanna.
+When Spagnolo learns that Giovanna refuses to leave her husband because she fears having no money and security, he advises Gino to "run far away" and forget about Giovanna.
 Later that night, Spagnolo lights a cigarette and holds the match up in the dark bedroom to watch Gino while he sleeps.